Slang and Nicknames for Cocaine

 It’s also common for cocaine and crack cocaine to be mixed with other substances to intensify or alter the effects of either drug or to lessen the negative symptoms of cocaine use.
 Common substances mixed with cocaine are marijuana, heroin, ecstasy, methamphetamine, LSD, and PCP.
-These mixtures come with their own nicknames, which include:
+These mixtures come with their own nicknames, which include:4, 7

-- Candy flipping
+- Candy flipping.

-Becoming familiar with the slang terms around illicit drugs like cocaine can help people know if their loved ones, particularly their children, are engaging in drug abuse.
+Becoming familiar with the slang terms around illicit drugs can help people know if their loved ones, particularly their children, are engaging in drug abuse.
 This requires frequently updating one’s knowledge as terminology is constantly changing to help users hide their habits from others.

-Explore Cocaine Addiction and Treatment
+Cocaine Addiction & Treatment